burghr/Hop/README.md

 3. Press `Tab` again → if there are multiple subdirectories, they appear as a clickable list.
 The first one is the default; press `Tab` or `→` to accept it and dive deeper, or `↑/↓` to pick a different one.
-4. Keep typing to narrow the list — typing clears the completion list, so you can refine your search at any time.
+4. Keep typing to narrow the list.
+Typing clears the completion list, so you can refine your search at any time.

 `~` is expanded to your home directory.
 Only directories are listed (not